Today I’m going to tell you a juicy secret.

-This is huge for a lot of therapists, people who have Masters or Doctorates, so they are used to doing things well!
-And when it comes to notes, we don’t typically get a lot of training in writing notes, and there isn’t a lot of information out there about writing notes, or even a general criteria therapists can refer to if they want to be sure they’re covering the right bases and writing really good notes.
+This is huge for a lot of therapists, people who have Masters or Doctorate Degrees, so they are used to doing things well!
+And when it comes to notes, we don’t typically get a lot of training in writing notes, and there isn’t a lot of information out there about writing notes, or even a general criteria therapists can refer to if they want to be sure they’re covering the right bases and writing really good progress notes.

 That freaks a lot of people out.